Connect to a SQL Server Database

-- If Designer detects that a driver for connecting to SQL Server exists, the SQL Server Connection window displays.
+- If a driver for connecting to SQL Server is already installed, the SQL Server Database Connection window displays.
 Proceed to the next step.

 - You can view and select any System connection or any User connection created by you.

 - Data Source Name (DSN) connections configured in the ODBC driver are not listed.
-To configure ODBC and OLEDB connections, visit ODBC and OLEDB database connections.
+To configure ODBC and OLEDB connections, see ODBC and OLEDB Database Connections.